 When man is faced with certain problems, the genius in him will spark creative solutions to resolve issues posed by Mother Nature.
 Lasers were invented in the 1960’s and it proved to be a wonderful engineering tool for many industries.
 With the ability to be manipulated with pinpoint accuracy, lasers soon found their applications in the jewelry trade as both cutting and enhancement tools.

 Laser drilling is a method used in removing inclusions inside the body of a gemstone.
 A tiny tunnel is drilled into the surface using a laser beam.
-Through that tunnel, chemical solutions are forced into the opening to dissolve and bleach out the inclusions.
+Through that tunnel, strong acidic chemicals are forced into the opening to dissolve and bleach out the inclusions.
 Typically, a mixture of concentrated hydrofluoric acid (HF) and sulphuric acid (H2So4) is used.

-Profile view of laser drilled tunnel to reach the inclusion – GIA
+Profile view of laser drilled diamond showing a tunnel reaching the inclusion – GIA

 Generally speaking, laser drilling will not weaken the structural integrity of the diamond to a serious extent.
 It doesn’t leave any foreign material inside the diamond after the process is performed.
 When proper drilling techniques are applied, the only observable sign of laser drilling is a microscopical tunnel that reaches the inclusion from the surface.